 Invented in Regensburg in the late 19th century, this is a boiled sausage with coarse and fine pork fillings.
-The sausage comes in a compact shape and measures around 10 cm in length and 4cm in diameter.
+The sausage link is compact and measures around 10 cm in length and 4cm in diameter.

-It can be served either cold or hot with mustard, oil, vinegar, and chopped onions, a dish called Regensburger Wurstsalat.
+It can be served cold or hot with mustard, oil, vinegar, and chopped onions, a Regensburger Wurstsalat.
 Alternatively, the sausage may be served and eaten as a snack in a popular dish called Regensburger Semmel.

-The dish consists of Regensburger Wurst sausage, where it’s broiled and then halved in a bread roll with pickled gherkin, sweet mustard, and horseradish.
+The dish consists of Regensburger Wurst sausage, broiled and then halved in a bread roll with pickled gherkin, sweet mustard, and horseradish.

 The ingredients of Teewurst are finely minced, seasoned, and then packed in artificial porous casings.